katherinedau/atlanticcurrent/_posts/2019-03-19-estepa-andalucia-rem.md

 [Photo from Wikimedia Commons](https://commons.wikimedia.org/wiki/File:Virgen_de_los_Remedios.gif) {:.caption}

-Built in the early 17th century, this church dedicated to los Remedios is famous for the *Camarín de la Virgin.* It was origianlly built as a hermitage to Veracruz.
+Built in the early 17th century, this church dedicated to los Remedios is famous for the *Camarín de la Virgin.* It was originally built as a hermitage to Veracruz.
 It is a historical heritage cite of Andalusia.

 Residents celebrate *La Octava* on the third Sunday of May each year.